ClashLuke/CCLib/AES-Modes/readme.md

 ### Throughput
 The following output is the result of the test which can be executed using modes.c.
 ```
-Calculation of 256 iterations of encrypting 2147483648 bytes took: 1097s
+Calculation of 16 iterations of encrypting 2147483648 bytes took: 99s
-Average throughput: 501.144771MB/s
+Average throughput: 347.068064MB/s
 ```
-Therefore the speed is at 6.38 cycles per byte, which still is 3.65 times faster than AES CBC with 128bit keys or 5.15 times faster than AES CBC with 256bit keys.
+Therefore the speed is at 9.22 cycles per byte, which still is 3.57 times faster than AES CBC with 256bit keys.

 ### Safety
 In the CCC mode, an encrypted message depends on lenght, input, IV and key.
 Since there currently are no known tradeoffs or attacks, this mode provides increased security compared to AES CBC aswell as increased speeds and increased security against attackers since those need the entire message to encrypt any given part of it.
 This also implies that the CCC mode does not allow parallelisation or preprocessing in any form.